cancerregulome/gidget/commands/maf_processing/README.md

 $ ls -alt */*dna*/*/*/*.maf
     ```
 and you can check the time stamp of the first MAF file listed -- usually you want to use the most recent one available, but sometimes an older one might have been "curated" or might be from a preferred sequencing center.
-Sometimes the largest / most recent one is the one that is most likely to be of interest.
+Generally, the most recent and/or largest MAF file is the one that is most likely to be of interest.

 - On the other hand, you might have obtained a MAF file from a different
 source.